 That game also provided a mini-preview to the phenomenon that was to become Steelers Nation – EVERYONE in our row overlooking the end zone from the lower end of RFK was a Steelers fan.

-- In many senses my father’s lack of Steelers fanaticism is ironic because, besides his “Dahntahn’s”, he is very much a “Pittsburgh Dad.”
+- In many senses my father’s lack of Steelers fanaticism is ironic because, in addition to his “Dahntahn’s,” he is very much a “Pittsburgh Dad.”

 The textbook we read in Sociology 101 while in College listed characteristics typical of blue collar parents vs. white collar parents.
-I don’t remember every item on the checklist but there were 10 or 12 of them.
-You could have checked off 8 or 9 blue collar characteristics for my father’s parenting style, despite the fact that he was a college graduate who worked in white collar jobs all his life (and my grandfather could have been considered a “white collar” worker.)
+Based on that check list, my father scored out as a blue collar parent, despite the fact that he was a college graduate and life-long white collar worker, and despite the fact that my grandfather could have been considered a “white collar” worker.

 - It seems that Pittsburgh imparted its working class mentality and ethics into my father (and mother, too) just the same.